v-zhuravlev/zbx_template_pack/out/4.2/EN/os/template_os_windows_agent_EN.md

 Please report any issues with the template at https://support.zabbix.com

-# Template Module Windows inventory by Zabbix agent
+# Template Module Windows generic by Zabbix agent

 ## Overview